 Check out this video from Online Drummer and accompanying sheet music (below) for a series of great bass drum independence exercises.

-Besides how to improve, most drum students want to know how to play drums faster.
+Besides how to improve, most beginner drummers want to know how to play drums faster.
 Like the other skills we’ve discussed (coordination and independence), becoming a faster drummer doesn’t just happen overnight.
 Let’s take a look at several drum exercises to help improve your speed.

 While there are a number of correct drum techniques, there are an awful lot more incorrect techniques that will inhibit your speed.
 Poor technique can even potentially cause injury, in the long run.